Introduction to OfS funding

-Our funding grants do not meet the entire teaching costs of a course.
+Our grants do not meet the entire teaching costs of a course.
 Providers receive most of this cost through student tuition fees.
-Instead, our funding is focused to support:

 - areas where teaching costs are particularly high (such as medicine)

-- particular policy areas that the government wants us to prioritise (such as promoting equal opportunities).
+- particular policy areas and government priorities (such as promoting equal opportunities).

 What we base our calculations on

-We receive a guidance letter from the government every spring.
-This sets out our teaching funding budget, along with policy areas we should prioritise and any conditions of funding we should apply.
+This set out our teaching funding budget, along with the policy areas we should prioritise.

 We do not provide any annual funding to support research.
-HEFCE did provide such funding, but this is now distributed by UK Research and Innovation, through Research England.
+This is the responsibility of Research England.

 Previous annual funding

-For further information on how funding has been allocated in the past, you can consult the Annual allocations pages on the HEFCE website.
+Prior to 2018-19, funding was provided by the Higher Education Funding Council for England (HEFCE).
+For further information on how this funding was allocated, you can consult the annual allocations pages on the HEFCE website.